vtexdocs/help-center-content/docs/faq/en/how-to-configure-a-new-trade-policy.md

 ---
-title: How to configure a new trade policy
+title: 'How to configure a new trade policy'
 id: frequentlyAskedQuestions_700
 status: DRAFT
 createdAt: 2017-04-27T22:29:12.584Z